 As you can see, the calculated result from this theory’s equation for gravity is within the margin or error of the observed value!
 This shows that this theory's equation for gravity is accurate when σ is high as well as when it is effectively zero, making it accurate across the full scale of the universe.
 Showing how gravity can account for the acceleration of the expansion of the universe, of course, makes 'dark energy' unnecessary, so it is a prediction of this theory that dark energy, as distinct from the mechanisms this theory proposes to account for negative gravity, will never be found.

 So, does this theory predict any differences from Newton's theory in how gravity works in our solar system?
 Yes, but only extremely slight differences.
-Assuming a flatness value, 'f,' of around 2,500 in the spiral arms of our galaxy where we live, which seems reasonable, this theory's equation for gravity shows our sun should attract objects less than or equal to its own mass up to a distance of about 8.5 light years, and slightly repel such objects if they are further away than this.
+Assuming a flatness value, 'f,' of around 2,500 in the spiral arms of our galaxy where we live, which seems to fit in with various observed values in physics and astronomy (some of them mentioned in the supplementary articles), this theory's equation for gravity shows our sun should attract objects less than or equal to its own mass up to a distance of about 8.5 light years, and slightly repel such objects if they are further away than this.
 Within our solar system, though, the equation so closely approximates Newton’s equation that it would be difficult or impossible to measure the difference in most situations.
 At 0.085 light years from the sun, 182 times the distance of the orbit of Neptune, and far beyond the orbits of most comets, the force of the sun’s gravity would only be reduced to 0.9999G (that is, 0.9999 of what Newton's equation gives).
 At the orbit of Neptune, it would be 0.9999999968G.